-Infidelity statistics, hard statistics, are difficult to gather because of the many variables surrounding infidelity.
-It’s not just a simple jump in the hay which usually turns out to be anything but.
-There is a myriad of external influences, internal turmoil, backstories, relationship woes, stressors real or imagined, health conditions, gender differences, brain chemistry, anthropology, economics: the list goes on and on–and on.
-But, statistics are a reasonable guide.
+Infidelity statistics, hard statistics, are difficult to gather due to the stigma that surrounds them.
+Yet, statistics are a reasonable guide.
 They’re a valuable resource to gauge a trend.
-Unfortunately, infidelity has been a forever trend with no real let-up in sight.
+Unfortunately, adultery has been a forever trend with no real let-up in sight.

-Statistics show where we are, how we got there and possibly where we may be headed.
-People are usually shocked by, and suspicious of, the numbers.
-I find that shocking, considering the fact that infidelity is everywhere at any given time.
-The numbers may seem inaccurate and higher than believed, but in reality, they’re probably on the low end due to the secrecy that stalks infidelity.
+Statistics show where we are, how we got there, and possibly, where we may be headed.
+People are usually shocked by and suspicious of the numbers.
+I find that shocking because infidelity is everywhere at any given time.
+Look around you, or at you.
+The numbers may seem inaccurate and higher than believed, but in reality, they’re probably on the low end due to the secrecy that accompanies infidelity.
 A real numeric determination is challenging on these merits alone.

 Don’t like the percentages?
-Then insist upon not becoming one.
+Then do what it takes not to become one.